douglasmacb/gymshark-api/README.md

 ```bash
 make test
 ```
 ## Configuration

+shipping-package-size-calculator
-The PACKAGE_SIZES environment variable is a required configuration that contains a list of package sizes.
-While an initial value is provided during Terraform provisioning, this approach offers flexibility by allowing modifications to package sizes without altering the implementation.
-As a next step, consider transitioning to a database table for managing package sizes.
+* DYNAMODB_TABLE_NAME environment variable is a required configuration and it should contain the name of the DynamoDB table for shipping package sizes.

+## DynamoDB

+#### Access patterns:

+* Access pattern: Get All Shipping Package Sizes
+* Operation: Read
+* Result ordering: Descend order

 ## Deploy
 For deploying the lambda function to AWS cloud provider, you have to create a aws profile called gymshark-aws.